abdelrhman-kh/KubernetesOnPremise/README.md

 ## Prerequisites
 Before running the script, ensure that the following prerequisites are met:

-  -The script is being executed on an Ubuntu-based system like `18.04` , `20.04` , `22.04`
+- The script is being executed on an Ubuntu-based system like `18.04` , `20.04` , `22.04`

-  -The user has sudo privileges.
+- The user has sudo privileges.

-  -Internet connectivity is available to download dependencies and Kubernetes assets.
+- Internet connectivity is available to download dependencies and Kubernetes assets.

 ## Functions